• Skip to main content

 For the past few weeks, I have worked on tweaking my drop scone recipe.
 And I have a winner of a recipe for you!
 This one makes BIG scones that are a little cakey, crumbly and dense at the same time.
 I fill them with fresh blueberries for a pop of fruity flavor too.

-dough for drop blueberry scone recipe
+Dough for drop blueberry scones.

-I know you will love this scone recipe!
-It's so easy to make.
 Whisk the dry ingredients.
 Stir in cold grated butter until the mixture resembles pea sized crumbs.
 Toss in frozen blueberries.
 Stir in the wet ingredients just until the dough comes together.
 Scoop and drop the batter onto a baking sheet and bake.
-That's it!
-No rolling or cutting out of the dough for these tender, buttery, craggy, cakey and a little crumbly scones.

 I usually roll out of bed and make this scone recipe while I'm still a little blurry eyed.
 It's that easy of a recipe.
 The ingredients are nothing out of the ordinary so I always have them on hand.